sbhark/aegisattackanalysis/README.md

  - git clone https://github.com/sbhark/aegisattackanalysis.git

 9) Call the script from fail2ban
+ - go to /etc/fail2ban/jail.conf
+ - go to banaction= and see what it says: ie. iptables-multi
- - open this file from your favourite text editor: /etc/fail2ban/action.d/iptables.conf
+ - open file /etc/fail2ban/action.d/<what it said in the above line>.conf
  - insert the following line into where actionban is: python /directory/where/script/is/stored/AegisDefense.py <ip> <protocol> <port> <failures> <time>
  - example: actionban = iptables -I fail2ban-<name> 1 -s <ip> -j DROP
             python /root/script/AegisDefense.py <ip> <protocol> <port> <failures> <time>